Aggressive lymphoma: Burkitt lymphoma

 Burkitt lymphoma is named after the British surgeon Denis Burkitt.
 Burkitt identified this disease in 1956 in children in Africa.
-In Africa, Burkitt lymphoma is common in children also infected by malaria and Epstein–Barr virus.

 Outside of Africa, Burkitt lymphoma is less common.
 In the U.S., about 1,200 people are diagnosed each year, and the disease disproportionately affects those younger than the age of 40.
 Burkitt lymphoma is especially likely to develop in people infected with HIV, the virus that causes AIDS.
 Before highly active antiretroviral therapy (HAART) became a widespread treatment for HIV/AIDS, the incidence of Burkitt lymphoma was estimated to be 1,000 times higher in HIV-positive people than in the general population.

 Peripheral T-cell lymphoma

 Peripheral T-cell lymphomas are less common accounting for approximately 7% of all non-Hodgkin lymphoma cases.
 It represents a diverse group of diseases that lacks clear definition.
 These diseases may involve extranodal sites such as the liver, bone, marrow, intestinal tract and the skin.
-Due to its difficulties in classification, diagnosis and treatment is often regarded as "orphan diseases".